xen0vas/xen0vas.github.io/_posts/2021-05-15-Vulneserver-Reverse-engineering-GTER-with-IDA.md

 ```

 <p align="justify">
-The <b>recv</b> function is the first entry point that will be used from the vulnserver in order to receive the bytes coming from the user input.
+The <b>recv</b> function is the first entry point that will be used in order to receive the bytes coming from the user input.
 At this point we will put a breakpoint at the <b>recv</b> function as follows
 </p>

 <p align="justify">